Charles1625/crop-production-ontology/README.md

 ## Collaboration
-The sharing of this project through GitHub allows collaboration between domain experts (e.g. farmers, agronomists, crop scientists) and data scientists who may raise Issues (see the menu), or may make a more hands-on contribution.
+The sharing of this project through GitHub allows collaboration between domain experts (e.g. farmers, agronomists, crop scientists) and data scientists, who may raise Issues (see the menu), or may make a more hands-on contribution.

 >Those wishing to do the latter will need to be, or become familiar with the [GitHub process](https://github.com/firstcontributions/first-contributions) and [Markdown](https://www.markdownguide.org/getting-started/).
-[PlantUML](https://plantuml.com/) will be helpful to those wishing to modify, or contribute UML diagrams.
+[PlantUML](https://plantuml.com/) will be helpful to those wishing to modify, or contribute UML diagrams, or to modify the Definitive Model.

 Collaboration is needed both to improve and extend what is currently presented.